New static proxies. Full control. Stable operation.

 2. Enable Manual proxy setup.

-3. Enter the proxy address and port, then save.
+3. Enter the proxy address and port, then click Save to ensure the settings take effect.

 For Linux